 This paper introduces the practically very relevant problem of infrastructural maintenance planning under uncertainty for selfish agents in a private-values setting.
-With the help of experts in the field of maintenance planning we developed a model that captures the essence of this coordination problem.
-Dynamic mechanism design combined with optimally solving MDPs theoretically solves this modelled problem but might be difficult in practical scenarios.
-Through experimental analysis with different encodings in an existing solver, we found that we can solve practical examples of scenario 1 within reasonable time.
+With the help of experts in the field of asset management we developed a model that captures the essence of this coordination problem.
+Dynamic mechanism design combined with optimally solving MDPs theoretically solves this modelled problem.
+Through experimental analysis with different encodings in an existing solver, we found that run times become large for more than 5 players, 3 activities, 6 quality levels and 46 time steps (for scenario 1), which is reasonable in practice.
 For scenario 2, run times for best-response can be computed for multiple agents in a small network.
-We have thus made an important step towards this practical planning problem, and identified challenges for our community.
+We have thus made an important step towards this practical planning problem, but, additionally we can identify a number of challenges for our community.

 In this paper, we used scalar weighting to balance the different objectives in the system.
 However, asset maintenance planning for infrastructures is inherently a multi-objective problem, even though this has not been acknowledged in procurements until recently.
 The weighting model has two difficulties.
 Firstly, it requires accurate and exhaustive operationalisation of objectives in terms of monetary rewards schemes.
 Secondly, in any practical application, human decision makers are more likely to prefer insight into possible solutions trade-offs over a single black-box solution.
-In this context, the work by Grandoni et al. (2010) is relevant, in which the authors study approximation techniques for mechanism design on multi-objective problems.
+In this context, the work by [11] is relevant, in which the authors study approximation techniques for mechanism design on multi-objective problems.
 Nevertheless, their work has only been applied to static mechanisms.
 Developing methods combining multi-objective planning under uncertainty with dynamic mechanism design is a hard challenge for the community, but with high potential payoffs in terms of real-world relevance.

-Scaling MDP solvers in terms of number of actions has received relatively little attention, but is crucial for solving multi-agent problems that suffer from exponential blow up of their action space.
-Furthermore, the best-response approach that we employed is not guaranteed to converge to the optimal solution, except for special cases such as potential games (Jonsson and Rovatsos 2011).
+Scaling MDP solvers in terms of number of actions has not received large amounts of attention, but is crucial for solving multiagent problems that suffer from exponential blow up of their action space.
+Furthermore, the best-response approach that we employed is not guaranteed to converge to the optimal solution, except for special cases such as potential games [14].
 Bounding the loss, e.g., by building on those special cases, will provide benefits to the adoption of best-response methods.

-Finally, as mentioned in the related work section, approximate solutions often preclude many of the theoretical mechanismdesign results to apply.
+Finally, as mentioned in the related work section, approximate solutions often preclude many of the theoretical mechanism-design results to apply.
 A major challenge here is to identify mechanisms that are more robust to such approximations.